Odoo Review: Best Open Source POS for Small Businesses

 20% of Overall Score

-We evaluated features such as tipping management—an essential feature for retail and restaurant businesses—giving priority to cash tracking and the ability to reconcile registers at the day’s end.
+We award points for robust tipping management and cash tracking, as these are useful for retail businesses and restaurants.
+We also prioritized the ability to reconcile registers at the day’s end.
 Loyalty programs, gift cards, contactless payments, and online ordering were also features we looked into.
-Odoo would have earned a perfect score if it had features for online ordering and contactless payments.
+Odoo performed quite well here, with most of the expected checkout features available for free.
+However, users will need to pay additional fees (for modules or hardware) if they want online ordering and contactless payment functions.

 20% of Overall Score

 We looked at the platform interface but also looked for user comments and complaints about features and backend issues.
 Since point-of-sale systems are used round-the-clock in business operations, they must be intuitive and easy to troubleshoot.
 We also paid attention to the software’s customer service hours and whether the program can run offline or is cloud-based.
-Odoo would have gotten a perfect score if not for its limited weekday customer support.
+Odoo got a nearly perfect score for ease of use, missing out on the gold due to its limited customer support availability.

 20% of Overall Score

 This category is a holistic evaluation of features vs cost, customer support, and popularity in terms of the number of users.
 We also considered online user reviews, including those of our competitors—with the standard of having an average of 4+ rating considered ideal.
-Odoo got the highest score among all the open source POS systems we evaluated.
+Odoo scored 4 out of 5, boasting good value for money (the base POS is free) and lots of positive feedback on its usability and features.

 10% of Overall Score

-- Nearly all open source software is free, but the ones that ranked well charged a small fee or offered paid add-ons or upgrades.
-Aside from the free versions, we also considered the maximum number of users, devices, inventory, and transactions a platform can support.
+Nearly all open source software is free, though these often come with paid add-ons or upgrades.
+Aside from the presence of free plans, we also considered the maximum number of users, devices, inventory, and transactions a platform can support.
 Integrated payment processing options were considered as well.
-Based on these criteria, Odoo got a perfect score.
+Based on these criteria, Odoo obtained a perfect score.
+We found that the features in its free version are enough to run a small business.
+It allows for unlimited users and transactions, and has numerous built-in payment processing options.

 Odoo Frequently Asked Questions (FAQs)

-Yes, Odoo’s POS app is free to use as a package with Invoicing and Inventory.
-But if you need additional business features like a CRM system, it can only integrate with other Odoo apps and these come with monthly integration fees, usually starting at $42.50 per user.
+Odoo’s POS app is free to use as a starter package; you’ll have immediate access to its invoicing and inventory functions.
+But if you need additional business features like a CRM system or time sheets, you will need to integrate with other Odoo apps or modules.
+These come with integration fees, usually starting at $43.50 per user.

-Odoo works exclusively with apps within its ecosystem.
+Odoo works exclusively with apps in its ecosystem.
 Therefore, you are limited to working with its other apps if you need more business features.
-Most of its apps also come with separate monthly fees, which add up in business costs.
+Most of its apps also come with separate fees, which add to your business costs.

 Bottom Line

 Odoo’s free POS provides all the basic features most small businesses need for running a retail shop or restaurant.
 If you are in need of a specific feature, such as ecommerce, it is most likely available as a paid add-on.
-Odoo’s add-on apps can be pricey when stacked up and Odoo has limited payment processing integrations; however, there is definitely enough of everything for most businesses to start with (and eventually scale).
+Odoo’s add-on apps can be pricey when stacked up; however, there is definitely enough of everything for most businesses to start with (and eventually scale).
 Join others who have made Odoo their POS system.